githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 ## Creating an organization project

 First we want to lay the foundation of your Project by creating a new Project.
 This is fairly simple and you can do this relatively quickly.
+*

-1. First, in the top right corner of GitHub.com, click your profile photo, then click Your organizations.
+1. First, in the top right corner of GitHub.com, click your profile photo, then click **Your organizations**.
-1. Then, click the name of your organization.
+1. Once on Your organization page, click the name of your organization you want to create a new Project for.
-1. Under your organization name, click Projects.
+1. Under your organization name, click **Projects**.
-1. Then click the green button labeled “New Project”
+1. Then click the green button labeled **New Projec**.
 1. Next it will ask you to select either a template or an empty project.
-Let’s start from scratch and select Table and then click the green Create button.
+Let’s start from scratch and select **Table** and then click the green **Create** button.

 You just created a Project!